tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## Conclusion

 In summary, Tor and I2P are two types of networks that anonymize and encrypt data transferred within them.
 Each network is uniquely designed for a respective function.
 The I2P network is designed for moving data in a peer-to-peer format, whereas Tor is designed for accessing the Internet privately.

+The following should be kept in mind for Tor:

+- Anonymity is not confidentiality, Tor by itself does not guarantee anonymity.
+Total anonymity has many obstacles, not just technology related, but also the human component.
+- Tor is not a Virtual Private Network (VPN).
+- Tor data leaving the Tor network can be intercepted.

 Extensive research exists and continues to find ways to improve the security of these networks in their respective operational designs.
 This research becomes especially important when control of a network may mean monetary losses, loss of privacy or denial of service.

 ## References